aos/DAA/course2/week3/bbst2.md

 - Start at root `x`, with children `y` and `z`
 - let `a = size(y)` [a = 0, if `x` has no left child]
 - if `a = i - 1`, return `x`'s key
-- if `a ≥ 1`, recursively compute `i`-th order statistic of search tree rated at `y`
+- if `a ≥ i`, recursively compute `i`-th order statistic of search tree rated at `y`
 - if `a < i - 1`, recursively compute `(i - a - 1)`-th order statistic of search
   tree rated at `z`